 Number data types store numeric values.
 Number objects are created when you assign a value to them, as we already mentioned.
-But we didn't mentioned that Python supports four different numerical types:
+But we didn't mention that Python supports four different numerical types:

 Long (long integers), to the end of number add letter L, for example: 131752361L or 0xDEFABCECBDAECBFBAEl;

-Float (floating point real values), number becomes float when you give him numbers with comma, for example: -21.9 or 32.3+e18;
+Float (floating point real values), the number becomes float when you give him numbers with comma, for example, -21.9 or 32.3+e18;

 Complex (complex numbers);

 Strings in Python are identified as a contiguous set of characters represented in the quotation marks.
-In previous tutorial we mentioned that Python allow pairs of single or double quotes.
-The subsets of strings can be taken using the slice operator ([ ] and [:]) with indexes starting at 0 in the beginning of the string and working their way from -1 at the end.
+In the previous tutorial, we mentioned that Python allows pairs of single or double-quotes.
+The subsets of strings can be taken using the slice operator ([ ] and [:]) with indexes starting at 0 at the beginning of the string and working their way from -1 at the end.
 Example:

 string = 'Welcome to my World!' print (string) # Prints complete string print (string) # Prints first character of the string print (string[2:10]) # Prints characters starting from 3rd to 11th print (string[8:]) # Prints string starting from 9rd character print (string * 2) # Prints string two times print (string + " TEST") # Prints concatenated string